tc39/proposal-import-attributes/README.md

 Each JavaScript host is expected to provide a secondary way of checking whether a module is a JSON module.
 For example, on the Web, the MIME type would be checked to be a JSON MIME type.
 In "local" desktop/server/embedded environments, the file extension may be checked (possibly after symlinks are followed).
 The `type: "json"` is indicated at the import site, rather than *only* through that other mechanism in order to prevent the privilege escalation issue noted in the opening section.

 Nevertheless, the interpretation of module loads with no attributes remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `with type: "json"`.
 It's just that `with type: "json"` must be supported everywhere.
-For example, it will be up to Node.js, not TC39, to decide whether module attributes are required or optional for JSON modules.
+For example, it will be up to Node.js, not TC39, to decide whether import attributes are required or optional for JSON modules.

-### Module attributes
+### Import attributes

 Hosts would all be required to give a common interpretation to `"json"`, defined in the JavaScript specification, that `json` is the parsed JSON document (no named exports).
 Further attributes and module types beyond `json` modules could be added in future TC39 proposals as well as by hosts.
 HTML and CSS modules are also under consideration, and these may use similar explicit `type` syntax when imported.

 JavaScript implementations are encouraged to reject attributes and type values which are not implemented in their environment (rather than ignoring them).
-This is to allow for maximal flexibility in the design space in the future--in particular, it enables new module attributes to be defined which change the interpretation of a module, without breaking backwards-compatibility.
+This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import attributes to be defined which change the interpretation of a module, without breaking backwards-compatibility.

 Note that all environments are required to support JSON modules with this explicit syntax, but *may* support modules without it.
 For example, on the Web, JSON modules would only be supported with the explicit type, but Node.js *may* decide to also support JSON modules without this declaration.
 However, all environments *must* support the explicitly `type`-declared JSON modules.

 The `type` does not form part of the cache key for modules, as it is just a redundant check.
-However, other module attributes may form part of the cache key, if they affect the interpretation of the module.
-For example, a future proposal could add a module attribute which controls details of how the JSON module is parsed--this would be part of the cache key, as it could result in a different parse of the same module.
+However, other import attributes may form part of the cache key, if they affect the interpretation of the module.
+For example, a future proposal could add a import attribute which controls details of how the JSON module is parsed--this would be part of the cache key, as it could result in a different parse of the same module.

 Plumbing-wise, the JavaScript standard would basically be responsible for passing the string up to the host environment, which would then decide how to interpret it, within the requirements listed above.
 Issues [#24](https://github.com/littledan/proposal-module-attributes/issues/24) and [#25](https://github.com/littledan/proposal-module-attributes/issues/25) discuss the Web and Node.js feature and semantic requirements respectively, and issue [#10](https://github.com/littledan/proposal-module-attributes/issues/10) discusses how to allow different JavaScript environments to have interoperability.